 Six Activities Of Daily Living That Trigger Long Term Care Insurance

 Long Term Care (LTC) insurance provides beneficial assistance as you age.
-For the coverage to kick in, you must exhibit that you need help or supervision completing at least two of six activities of daily living (ADL) or that you suffer from cognitive impairment.
+For the coverage to kick in, you must show that you need help or supervision completing at least two of six activities of daily living (ADLs) or that you suffer from cognitive impairment.
 Understand the six ADLs as you purchase and prepare to use your LTC insurance.

 Activities of Daily Living